ricsinaruto/NeuralChatbots-DataFiltering/README.md

 Finally add your class to the dictionary in [main](https://github.com/ricsinaruto/NeuralChatbots-DataFiltering/blob/master/code/main.py#L90), and to the command-line argument choices.

-This class contains a lot of functionality for clustering and filtering.
-If your clustering method is similar to others, you will only have to override the clustering function, which does the clustering of the data.
-Loading and saving data is taken care of, and the clustering should run on the *clusters* and *data_points* lists, which store the data in special  The latter represents one utterance from the dataset, but these can also be subclassed if additional functionality is needed.

 ## Authors
 * **[Richard Csaky](ricsinaruto.github.io)** (If you need any help with running the code: ricsinaruto@hotmail.com)
 * **[Patrik Purgai](https://github.com/Mrpatekful)** (clustering part)